A Cinematic Tour

-Best of all, get five films under your belt before the festival even begins, and ease your schedule gridlock!
+Best of all, get four films under your belt before the festival even begins, and ease your schedule gridlock!

 Important Ticketing Info: Tickets for Movies Around the Bay will go on sale to Friends of the Film Festival on Sunday, July 10 and to the public on Wednesday, July 13 at 12 noon at the main festival box office (201 E. Front St.) and online, only.
 Remaining tickets will then be made available for purchase at the door on the day of each individual event.
 Cash only please.

 The Garden Theater

 The Garden Theater in Frankfort has comfortable seating, fantastic popcorn, and quite an illustrious history.
 Originally built in 1923, it eventually fell into a state of disrepair until a group of community members restored it to its former glory in 2009.
 The renovations included the installation of a new heating and cooling system, upgraded Dolby digital sound, Art Deco tile, and brand-new seating.
 Nowadays the Garden Theater features a variety of first-run, independent, and foreign films.
 In addition to the latest and greatest in cinema, it also screens classic films during its popular Garden Greats series.
 The Garden Theater is located along the picturesque Sleeping Bear Dunes National Lakeshore—a geographic marvel recently deemed “Good Morning America’s” Most Beautiful Place in America.
 Don’t miss the opportunity to see a film at this iconic Northern Michigan theater.

 Tuesday, July 19 | 7 pm